rodnye/test-shop-oclif/README.md

-# oclif practice
+# shop oclif practice
-A CLI wrote in NodeJS and Typescript for practice propouses.
+A CLI developed in NodeJS and Typescript for practical purposes.

+## Features
+It's a product manager for a fictional store divided into sections.
+- Get an add products to a section
+- List all sections
+- List all products in a section
+- Remove a product from a section
+- Remove a section
+- Some interactive menus

 ## Tecnologies